 The Contractor must closely coordinate with adjacent projects.
 These include, but may not be limited to:

-- CDOT I-70, Resurfacing MP 202.5 to MP 206 (Frisco to Silverthorne), and - Coordinating and communicating with stakeholders to minimize traffic delays and construction impacts.
-See Section 1.21 Public Information, for additional communication requirements.
+• Coordinating and communicating with stakeholders to minimize traffic delays and construction impacts.
+See Section 1.21 - Public Information, for additional communication requirements.

 1.4.
 PROJECT FUNDING